cesarenaldi/iniettore/packages/iniettore/README.md

 # `iniettore`

-Iniettore is a minimalistic Dependency Injection Container for JavaScript applications.
+Iniettore is a minimalistic Dependency Injection Container for JavaScript and TypeScript.

 It's platform agnostic so it can be used on many platform running JS (e.g. Node.js, browsers, React Native).